ZupIT/beagle-docs/content/en/Get Started/Using Beagle/WEB/Angular.md

 Now, you just have to create a JSON to render the components.
 Usually, this process would be made by an external server that would return de JSON, but for this example you'll create a local file to be accessed for the test.

 On your angular project, navigate to the `src/assets` file and create a new file named `payload.json`.
-Open this new file you just created and copy the content below:
+Open this new created file and copy the content below:

 ```text
 {